-Welcome to the virtual laboratory of Prof. Xiaobo Yin's research group at the Department of Mechanical Engineering and the Materials Science and Engineering Program of the University of Colorado, Boulder.
+Welcome to the homepage of Prof. Xiaobo Yin's research group at the Department of Mechanical Engineering and the Materials Science and Engineering Program of the University of Colorado, Boulder.
 Go Buffs!

 We are looking for motivated students and postdoctoral researchers in Nanomaterials and Nanophotonics!

-We focus our research on nanoscale materials and their applications: the interdisciplinary synergy of applied physics, materials sciences, and multiple sectors of engineering.
-We synthesize artificially tailored nanomaterials with unprecedented properties; we explore technologies benefiting from material properties by design; and we develop devices with unique functionalities enabled by this material engineering.
-More critically, we develop manufacturing technologies that enable large-scale deployment of these innovatively designed nanostructures and nanomaterials for advanced applications in photonic, electronic, and energy systems.
+Our research is focused on nanoscale materials and their applications: the interdisciplinary synergy of applied physics, materials sciences, and multiple sectors of engineering.
+We design and synthesize artificially nanomaterials with unprecedented properties; we explore technologies benefiting from material properties by design; and we develop devices with unique functionalities enabled by this materials engineering.
+More importantly, we develop manufacturing technologies that enable large-scale deployment of these innovative nanostructures and nanomaterials for advanced applications in photonic, electronic, and energy systems.

 Materials in the Flatland: graphene and beyond